mwcremer/dnd-bx/combined.md

 **Duration:** Instant
 **Range:** 120'

-_Dispel magic_ ends ongoing spells (i.e. those with a non-instantaneous duration) within a 20' cube area.
+_Dispel magic_ ends ongoing spells cast within a 20' cube area.

 - If the level of the caster of the effect to be dispelled is higher than the level of the caster of _dispel magic_, there is a 5% chance per level difference that the attempt to dispel will fail.
 - Magic items are unaffected.